Reinforcement Learning Control of Quantum Error Correction: RL steering of control policy

 \section{RL steering of control policy}

-Next, we demonstrate that RL is able to not only optimize the system performance, but also steer the control policy in the presence of drift.
+Next, we demonstrate that RL is not only able to optimize the system performance, but also steer the control policy in the presence of drift.
+This is achieved via the entropy regularization technique \cite{haarnoja2018soft} which ensures that the policy distribution never becomes deterministic, enabling the agent to continuously explore and adapt to changes in a nonstationary environment.
 To systematically study this effect, we inject artificial drift on several control parameters simultaneously, shown with red symbols in Fig.~\ref{fig4}(a).
 We choose different temporal drift profiles (step-like, sinusoidal, and stroboscopic), different control parameters (CZ coupling strength, XY pulse amplitude, and frequency), and different locations of drifting gates on the qubit grid.

 Following the already-described methodology, we start by calibrating the control policy at $t=0$.
 The performance of this policy (maroon) degrades over time due to the injected drift, since the fixed values of the control parameters become ``outdated'', causing additional errors.
 These control errors lead to an elevated detection event signal, which appears exactly in those detectors where it is expected based on the constructed factor graph, see tiles highlighted with colored background in Fig.~\ref{fig4}(a).
 In contrast to a fixed control policy, RL steering (blue) maintains a significantly suppressed rate of error detection events that consistently remains below the initial level (white line), except for brief moments when the drift is too fast.
 In Fig.~\ref{fig4}(b), we show the evolution of the learned control parameters.
 The recovery from a step-like drift in the XY pulse amplitude (red circle) allows us to estimate the response time of the steering process of about $130$ epochs.
-This also sets the time scale for the policy lag in case of slow continuous drift, as in XY pulse frequency (red diamond).
+This also sets the time scale for the policy lag in the case of slow continuous drift, as in XY pulse frequency (red diamond).